 Organic produce must be grown without the use of chemicals or pesticides.
 Farmers must use natural means to control insects and weeds.
-Only natural fertilizers, such as compost, are used.
-After harvesting, organic produce cannot be treated with preservatives, such as wax.
-The organic term also excludes foods that have been altered by scientists, such as seedless watermelon.
+Only natural fertilizers, such as compost, are allowed.
+After harvesting, farmers cannot treat food with preservatives, such as wax.
+Organic produce also excludes any foods that have been altered by scientists.

-The goals of organic farming are to reduce the negative impact on the environment and to increase sustainability.
-Sustainability means that the farming practices are designed to take care of the land to make sure it is productive and useful for a long time.
+Organic farming has two main goals.
+The first is to reduce the negative impact on the environment.
+The second is to increase sustainability.
+This means that farming practices take care of the land to make sure it is useful for a long time.

-Organic meat and animal products must come from livestock raised in a natural environment.
-This means the farmers give the animals organic feed, clean housing and access to the outdoors.
-The animals are not treated with the growth hormones or antibiotics often used in non-organic livestock.
-Farm practices are generally environmentally friendly.
+Organic meat and animal products must come from livestock raised in a natural habitat.
+Farmers must give them organic feed, clean housing, and access to the outdoors.
+Farmers cannot use growth hormones or antibiotics.
+These products often are given to non-organic livestock.

-The USDA allows several different organic labels.
+The USDA has several different organic labels.
 You may come across the following:

-- 100% Organic means the product was produced and processed using only approved methods and organic ingredients.
-This label often is used on single-ingredient items, like fruit or eggs.
+- 100% organic means it was produced and processed using approved methods and organic ingredients.
+This label often is seen on single-ingredient items, like fruits or eggs.

 - Organic products contain at least 90% organic ingredients.

-- Made from organic products include at least 75% organic ingredients.
+- Made from organic products contain at least 75% organic ingredients.